Code-Institute-Submissions/davidcalikes-mypse.ie/docs/README.md

 <summary>
 Use Case.</summary><br>
-Whilst working in various Special Education settings for the past fifteen years I have witnessed first-hand the challenges faced by SEN pupils as they make transitions throughout their school lives.
+Working as a Special Needs Assistant in various Special Education settings for the past fifteen years, I have witnessed first-hand the challenges faced by SEN pupils as they make transitions throughout their school lives.
 I have also bore witness to the exponential increase in technological innovation and implimentation within this field.
 The importance of every support availiable to children with special educational needs requires very little emphasis.
 I don't feel I need to make the case for SEN 'passports' as a continuing concept here.
 I do feel however, that a web application designed to create, update, organise and share passports would offer manifold advantages over sharing traditional physical documents.

 <br>